blawson69/DoorMaster/README.md

 - **Lock Picking Fumbles** - You can choose to allow fumbles at lock picking attempts to disable the door's lock (Disabled), preventing it from being unlocked by key or more picking attempts.
 Default is On.
 - **Trap Disabling Fumbles** - You can choose to allow fumbles at trap disabling attempts, which will trigger the trap instead of disabling it.
 Default is On.
 - **Show Results** - You can choose to show players the results of their lock picking and door breaking attempts.
 If turned off, players will only see a "success" or "fail" dialog.
 If on, this dialog will also include the roll result, the skill they used, and whether or not they rolled at Advantage or Disadvantage.
 Default is Off. *These results are always provided to the GM.*
+- **Door Interactions** - You can have all door interactions whispered to the players instead of being public.
+Note that trap effects will always been public, and character/skill decisions will always be whispered.
+Default is Off.

 The Configuration Menu also tells you how many doors you've created so far, and gives a button for [creating a door](#door-creation) or viewing a selected door's [status](#door-status).